FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-15-cnn_streetview.md

 ## Data augmentation

 Data augmentation is done to artificially increase the size of the dataset.
-Various affine transformations are done to slightly perturb each image so that the network will receive a different variation of each image on every iteration.
+Various affine transformations are applied to slightly perturb each image so that the network will receive a different variation of each image on every iteration.

 * Random rotations between -10 and 10 degrees.
 * Random translation between -10 and 10 pixels in any direction.